therealdilan/google-pyChallenges/README.md

 # PY Challenges

-These are my solutions to the Invite-Only Google Coding Challenges.
+These are my solutions to the Invite-Only Google Coding Challenges + other coding challenges.

-Each file is documented with a working solution and named for each challenge.
+Each file is documented with a working solution.